Review | NSO delivers a showstopping Chopin, with a hand from pianist Jan Lisiecki

 Ah yes, the second movement — a tender-textured “Romanze” marked larghetto — shaded by strings and illuminated by glowing horns.
 Throughout, Lisiecki reveled in Chopin’s proto-pointillist detail.
 A master of sharp punctuation, Lisiecki also knows how to knead the keyboard to impart a cloudy softness to the composer’s more fleet-fingered passages.
 (Under the wrong fingers, they can bloom into a spiky bramble.)

 And Wilkins built the third movement from its one-two-three punch into a stirring showcase of Lisiecki and Chopin — the former masterfully handling the harmonic slalom of the rondo’s foothills, the latter probably golf-clapping from on high.
-The rest of the us, meanwhile, stood for three ovations.
+The rest of us, meanwhile, stood for three ovations.

 Closing the program was Paul Hindemith’s “Symphony: Mathis der Maler (Matthias the Painter).”
 Composed between 1933 and 1935, it’s a work extracted from his opera of the same name, based on German Renaissance painter Matthias Grünewald’s panels for the Isenheim Altarpiece.